 Yes and no. Yes, you should be concerned as it is difficult to ascertain if the company is qualified or competent to remediate Mold when a licensing program does not exist.
 There are things to look for when evaluating Mold fits.
 One did you find them through advertising?
 Surveys have shown that referral is a more solid form of evaluation as opposed to pay per click advertising.
 Next, google the company, is it a PO Box, do they work out of a house in a residential area, if so tread with caution, these firms need personnel and equipment to perform the work and a home based business typically means they subcontract the services.
 Third, do they provide any other environmental services?
 Carpet cleaning and termite services are not what is typically associated with environmental services, these firms maybe doing Mold as a sideline.
 Full-service companies would also perform other remediation services such as tank removal, soil and water remediation and environmental audits.
 These types of firms have no doubt encountered Mold in a variety of commercial and residential settings and are more likely to have the expertise.
 As a general point of reference New Jersey, Pennsylvania & Delaware require licensing to perform these tasks so you can be assured there are some core competencies at the firm.

-Why should I not be concerned about Mold licensing?
+Q. Why should you not be concerned about Mold licensing?

-Well to be fair, only New York State has licensing requirement for Mold inspection and remediation and that started on January 1, 2016.
+Well to be fair less than a dozen states have mold regulations, as an example New York State has licensing requirement for Mold inspection and remediation and that started on January 1, 2016.
 So it is hard to be licensed in a state if the state does not offer it.
 I would circle back to the above answer for a more thorough explanation as to why you should be concerned.

 Take away the food source and environment and Mold growth can be prevented.
 Keep humidity levels as low as you can—no higher than 50%—all day long.
 An air conditioner in summer and or dehumidifier YEAR ROUND will help you keep the level low.
 Humidity levels change over the course of a day with changes in the moisture in the air and the air temperature, so 24/7 dehumidification is recommended.
 Dehumidifiers that are able to operate autonomously, meaning units that have a drain house connected to an outfall such as a sink or sump, so human interaction is not required to empty the water tank is best.
 Exhaust fans that actually suck air in humid environments such as bathrooms are needed and MUST be used when humidity increases.
 Bottom line we find Mold in bathrooms where exhaust gas fans are not present, are not used or lack sufficient power to exhaust humid air.
 Take our test, turn on the fan and place a paper towel on the fan, if the fan cannot hold the towel in place, your fan sucks and not the good kind (replace the fan).